iperov/DeepFaceLive/doc/user_faq/user_faq.md

 8. GAN 0.1 power, gan_dims:32, Train until the src loss value has not increased in the last 12 hours.

-9. finalize model by disabling masked training for 100-200 (not thousand) iterations.
+9. (optional) finalize model by disabling masked training for 100-200 (not thousand) iterations.

 10. export the model in .dfm format for use in DeepFaceLive.
 You can also try ordering a deepfake model from someone in Discord or forum.